Quick Links

 COMPUTING CURRICULUM IMPLEMENTATION

-The curriculum at our school is carefully mapped out to ensure that pupils acquire knowledge, vocabulary and skills in a well-thought out and progressive manner.
-New learning is based upon what has been taught before and prepares children for what they will learn next.
-Every unit has a clear end point and an end product which children work towards on their learning journey.
-The teaching style that we adopt is as active and practical as possible although at times we do give children direct instruction on how to use hardware and software.
+At Cheswick Green, our Computing curriculum is carefully mapped out to ensure that pupils acquire knowledge, vocabulary and skills in a well-thought out and progressive manner.
+This spiral curriculum means new learning is based upon what has been taught before and prepares children for what they will learn next.
 We teach computing both discretely and cross curricular when clear links with other subjects are present.

-Our Computing units and progression model is broken down into four strands that make up our computing curriculum.
-These are Essential Skills, Computer Science, Information Technology and Digital Literacy.
+Our Computing units and progression model is broken down into four strands that make up our computing curriculum: Essential Skills, Computer Science, Information Technology and Digital Literacy.

 COMPUTING CURRICULUM IMPACT

-We plan to measure the impact of our curriculum through some the following methods:
+We measure the impact of our curriculum through some of the following methods:

-• Pupil’s work on Seesaw and assessment/feedback on content creation.
+• Pupil’s learning on Seesaw and assessment/feedback on content creation.

 • Moderation staff meetings with opportunities for dialogue between teachers.

-• Photo evidence of the pupils practical learning.
+• Photo and video evidence of practical learning.

 • Pupil self-reflection.